krontech/pychronos/README.md

  * `cam-control`: A D-Bus binding program which exports an API to manipulate the `camera` class.

 Building and Installing
 -----------------------
-To build the `pychronos` module, you will need the `python3-dev` package for you operating system.
-Once installed, you can use the `setup.py` script to build and install the module on your system, using the following commands:
+To build the `pychronos` module, you will need the `python3-dev` and `python3-dbus` packages for your camera's operating system.
+Once installed, you can use the `setup.py` script to  build and install the module on your camera, using the following commands:
  * `python3 setup.py build` to build the pychronos package from your checkout.
- * `python3 setup.py install` to install the pychronos package into your system.
+ * `python3 setup.py install` to install the pychronos package onto your camera.

 For quick development, you can also use `make inplace` to generate an in-place version of the `pychronos` package that can be imported from the root of the